 Income Taxes.
-The effective income tax rate for the 2013 period was 37.4% compared to a rate of 36.2% for the 2012 period which represents a net increase of 1.2%.
+The effective income tax rate for the 2013 period was 36.8% compared to a rate of 36.6% for the 2012 period which represents a net increase of 0.2 percentage points.
 The 2012 period was favorably impacted by the resolution of income tax examinations that did not reoccur, to the same extent, in the 2013 period.
-Partially offsetting the increase associated with the favorable 2012 examination activity was an increase in 2013 income tax benefits associated with federal jobs credits.
+This rate increase was partially offset by the recording of an income tax benefit in 2013 associated with the expiration of the assessment period during which the taxing authorities could have assessed additional income tax associated with our 2009 tax year.
+In addition, the 2013 period reflects larger income tax benefits associated with federal jobs credits.
 We receive a significant income tax benefit related to salaries paid to certain newly hired employees that qualify for federal jobs credits (principally the Work Opportunity Tax Credit or "WOTC").
-The federal law authorizing the WOTC credit was not in effect during the 26-week period ended August 3, 2012 but was retroactively re-enacted later in our 2012 fiscal year and currently applies to eligible employees hired on or before December 31, 2013.
+The federal law authorizing the WOTC credit was not in effect for employees hired after December 31, 2011 during the 39-week period ended November 2, 2012, but was retroactively reenacted later in our 2012 fiscal year and currently applies to eligible employees hired on or before December 31, 2013.
 Whether these credits will be available for employees hired after December 31, 2013 depends upon a change in the tax law that extends the expiration date of these credit provisions, the certainty and timing of which are currently unclear.